rcoconnor/Chocoholics/README.md

 Provider
 1. Validate Member
-   1. To validate a member, simply click the ìValidate Memberî button and enter their member number.
+   1. To validate a member, simply click the ìValidate Member button and enter their member number.
 The program will check if they are a valid member, and if so, will tell you their member status.
 2. Request Provider Directory
-   1. To request the provider directory, click the ìRequest Provider Directoryî button.
+   1. To request the provider directory, click the ìRequest Provider Directory button.
 You will then be presented with another menu to choose whether to have the directory shown to you directly, or to have it emailed to you.
 If the latter option is chosen, the email file will be stored in the folder:
-   /TheProject/alecservicecodes/Emails.î
+   /TheProject/alecservicecodes/Emails.
 3. Bill for Health Care Services
    1. To bill for a health care service, click the Bill for Health Care Services button.
-The program will ask you for all necessary information to make a report, then store it in ìENTER DIRECTORY HEREî
+The program will ask you for all necessary information to make a report, then store it in ENTER DIRECTORY HERE

 Operator